-On behalf of the Commonwealth, the Treasurer and Receiver-General of the Commonwealth hereby further undertakes for the benefit of the owners of the Bonds to provide in a timely manner, not in excess of ten business days after occurrence of the event, to EMMA notice of any of the following events with respect to the Bonds (numbered in accordance with the provisions of the Rule):
+On behalf of the Commonwealth, the Treasurer and Receiver-General of the Commonwealth hereby further undertakes for the benefit of the owners of the Bonds to provide in a timely manner to EMMA notice of any of the following events with respect to the Bonds (numbered in accordance with the provisions of the Rule):

-- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; (1) - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (vii) modifications to the rights of security holders, if material; - (viii) bond calls, if material; - (ix) defeasances;
+- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties;1/ - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (vii) modifications to the rights of security holders, if material; - (viii) bond calls, if material; - (ix) defeasances;

-(x) release, substitution or sale of property securing repayment of the Bonds, if material; (2)
+(x) release, substitution or sale of property securing repayment of the Bonds, if material;2/

-(1) Not applicable to the Bonds, since there is no debt service reserve fund securing the Bonds.
+&lt;sup>1/ Not applicable to the Bonds, since there is no debt service reserve fund securing the Bonds.

-(2) Not applicable to the Bonds, since there is no property securing repayment of the Bonds that could be released, substituted or sold.
+Not applicable to the Bonds, since there is no property securing repayment of the Bonds that could be released, substituted or sold.

-- (xi) rating changes; - (xii) tender offers; - (xiii) bankruptcy, insolvency, receivership or similar event of the Commonwealth; (3) - (xiv) the consummation of a merger, consolidation, or acquisition or the sale of all or substantially all of the assets of the Commonwealth, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - appointment of a successor or additional trustee or the change of name of a trustee, if material.
-(4)
+- (xi) rating changes; - (xii) tender offers; - (xiii) bankruptcy, insolvency, receivership or similar event of the Commonwealth; 1/ - (xiv) the consummation of a merger, consolidation, or acquisition or the sale of all or substantially all of the assets of the Commonwealth, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xv) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+21